SubramanyaNR/platformatory.github.io/_consulting/modernization.md

 ---

 Gartner says this in a recent report. - "Moderninzation should be Business-Centric, Continuous and Multiplatform."
 We witnessed the fact the 2019 was the year hybrid cloud won clearly.
 It is now supported by the 3 major cloud providers.
-Our consulting potfolio consists of
+Our consulting portfolio consists of
 1. Business Case Defense
 2. Architecture Strategy
 3. Approach & Roadmap